Rocket League: Reception

 In a review for PC Gamer, Matt Elliott defended the physics engine, citing the "[nice] contrast" between the fast player-controlled cars and the slower-moving ball, colorfully describing that the ball "gormlessly invites impact like a punchable cousin."
 Elliott also wrote positively of the multiplayer gameplay, comparing the "destruction" mechanic to the Burnout series, and praising the overall player experience.
 In complimenting the game's points system, Elliott recounted, "the most valuable players I encountered were workmanlike wingers who selflessly chugged along the flanks, crossing the ball for greedy goalhunters like me.
 It stops players from clustering in the same spots and reinforces the concept that Rocket League is a team game."
 In a retrospective review written two years after its release, Alec Meer of Rock Paper Shotgun shared similar feelings about the player experience in Rocket League.
 Meer stated that the game remained "very open, friendly, and accessible to new players across all ages, in contrast to other games with online longevity that tend to be dominated by expert players and difficult to breach by new ones."

 Following the Blueprint update in December 2019, players expressed concern that the costs of completing blueprints was more expensive than the cost to open loot boxes, that players got more items for opening a loot box, and that in general, the loot box system felt more rewarding.
-Within a week of the update, Psyonix reduced the prices of blueprint by half and refunding credits for those that had spent them already.
+Within a week of the update, Psyonix reduced the prices of completing blueprints by half and refunded credits for those that had spent them already.

+Subsequent games like the Football mode on Nintendo Switch Sports and Drag x Drive have been compared to Rocket League.